-This law is pursuant to Article 22 of national constitution that states that protection, preservation environmental liabilities, fines for those who violate the rules and regulations and give guidance to those who are involved in the implementation process of the regulations pursuant to
+This regulation is also pursuant to Environment Protection and Preservation Act of Maldives (4/93).
+The regulation is aimed at maintaining equal standards for reprimanding and enforcing environmental liabilities, fines for those who violate the rules and regulations and give guidance to those who are involved in the implementation process of the regulations pursuant to Preservation Act of Maldives (4/93).